Below is a list of current construction activities. Subscribe below for project updates, and contact the program team with any further questions.

 Crews are continuing work behind the 800 block of Spedden St on the utility siphon – a small tunnel that will relocate existing utilities under the existing Amtrak Northeast Corridor railroad tracks.

-To control stormwater flows leaving the construction site, contractors have installed temporary asphalt berms across Harlem Ave at N Pulaski St and across N Pulaski St at Harlem Ave.
-Travelers are advised to slow travel speeds as they move along these roads.
+To control stormwater flows leaving the construction site, contractors have installed temporary asphalt berms near the intersection of Harlem Ave and N Pulaski St. Travelers are advised to slow travel speeds as they move along these roads.

 Other Construction Activities